How to migrate a website to WordPress

 - Test your new site, checking all content, critical areas of functionality, forms, media, plugins, and images before going live.

-- The migration should not be the end of the process.
+- The website migration should not be the end of the process.
 Create a programme to refine your site after it goes live to create a culture of continuous improvement.

 Sounds relatively straightforward, right?
 So why do many website migration projects spiral out of control or not deliver on their promises – launching with frustrating issues, rather than the highly anticipated celebrations of success?

-Common reasons why website migrations fail include:
+Common reasons why website transfers fail include:

 - Lack of understanding of the process among key stakeholders, including senior management

-- Lack of planning for SEO
+- Lack of planning for how to migrate SEO

 - Not enough time allocated for content migration